 The History of Town and Gown of USC

-The first endowed scholarship was established in 1958, growing into over 170 fully endowed scholarships today.
+The first endowed scholarship was established in 1958, growing to over 180 fully endowed scholarships today.
 Carolyn and Carl Franklin were vital to this expansion.
-Our endowment has nearly 41 million dollars and is used exclusively for merit-based scholarships for undergraduate and graduate students at USC.
-For the 2013-2014 academic year, we awarded over $1.3 million to 150 students.
+Our endowment has over 43 million dollars and is used exclusively for merit-based scholarships for undergraduate and graduate students at USC.
+For the 2017-2018 academic year, we awarded over $1.48 million to 150 students.
 Town and Gown truly makes a difference!

 Many people are not familiar with our organization but know first-hand about the beautiful Town and Gown Building.
 This building is often called the living room of the university because it is in perpetual use by the Trojan Family.
-The women of Town and Gown showed great foresight in 1935 to build this magnificent reception hall and dining room to seat 700 guests, with catering and performance amenities.
-A year later, Mary Omerod Harris donated funds to add the Little Chapel of Silence, adjoining the foyer.
-The women knew the building would have a lasting impact on the University.
+In 1935, the women of Town and Gown showed great foresight by building this magnificent reception hall and dining room with catering and performance amenities, and the ability to accommodate up to 700 guests.
+A year later, Mary Omerod Harris donated funds to add the Little Chapel of Silence adjoining the Town and Gown foyer.
+The women knew the building would have a lasting impact on the university.

-If you have heard the chimes ringing on campus, the sound is from the Carillon in the tower of the Elizabeth Von KleinSmid Center.
-Town and Gown purchased this Carillon in memory of Elisabeth and President Von KleinSmid in 1965 and the campus community still enjoys the sound almost fifty years later.
+If you have heard the chimes ringing on campus, the sound is from the Carillon in the tower of the Elizabeth von KleinSmid Center.
+Town and Gown purchased this Carillon in memory of Elisabeth and President von KleinSmid in 1965 and the campus community still enjoys the sound fifty years later.

 The members of Town and Gown have continued to give generously to support ongoing building and campus improvements.
 Some projects are large, such as a two hundred thousand gift to the new Tutor Campus Center in 2007.
 Some are smaller such as the update of the President’s Room at the Widney Alumni House in 1999.

-Almost ten years later, we have advanced in many ways.
-We have a presence on the web, close to 800 members, a dynamic President, Board and committee structure and indispensible partnerships with the university and our donors.
+Thirteen years later, we have advanced in many ways.
+We have a presence on the web, over 800 members, a dynamic President, Board of Directors and committee structure, and indispensible partnerships with the university and our donors.

 We have moved into the next millennium in countless ways, but are ever mindful of the legacy of our organization.
-We are now making a million dollar pledge to restore the walkways, gardens and patio of our beloved Town and Gown Building.
+We have made a million dollar pledge to cover the restoration of the walkways, gardens, and patio of our beloved Town and Gown Building.
+This pledge most importantly names the Town and Gown Building in perpetuity.
 We are preserving what matters to us and to the generations that will follow.
 Our journey from 1904 is one of distinction and we look forward to what lies ahead.